zhanyang01/Fun-Language-5622/README.md

 * Chakra UI (app design)

-* Nodemailer (for sending certificate of achievement to user via email)

 * Jest (unit testing)

 ## Distinctive Features:
 * Gamification

 * Interactive interface

-* Web-based forum

 ## Development Plan:
 * 2nd week of May: Finalize project ideas and create poster and video for liftoff